Hawaii Motel Prices in 2026: Average Rates by Island and Season

 book hawaii motels mondays

-When you time your booking to Hawaii’s weekly pricing cycle, you can shave real dollars off a market that averages about $687 per night for a double room.
+Timing your booking to Hawaii’s weekly pricing cycle can save real money.
+The statewide average sits at about $687 per night for a double room, but day-of-week matters.

-1. Target Monday check-ins and compare total trip costs, not just nightly rates.
+1. Target Monday check-ins and compare total trip costs, not just per-night rates.

-2. Lock something in at least one day ahead; motels reward early, low-friction commitments.
+2. Lock something in at least one day ahead.
+Motels tend to reward early bookings.

-3. If you must go last-minute, set a firm ceiling and verify value with price comparison tools—tonight’s deals can hit $84 (3-star) or $135 (4-star).
+3. If you must book last-minute, set a firm price ceiling and use comparison tools.
+Same-night deals can dip to $84 (3-star) or $135 (4-star) in some cases.

 How to Find Cheap Hawaii Motels on KAYAK

-On KAYAK, you can use smart filters like free cancellation and breakfast to narrow the market fast and surface true budget motels, with some deals starting near $19/night despite a statewide average around $687.
+On KAYAK, smart filters like free cancellation and breakfast included can help you surface true budget motels fast.
+Some deals start near $19/night, even with the statewide average around $687.

 Use Smart KAYAK Filters

-With the average double at $687/night, tight filtering is how you access real budget options—and avoid fee traps tied to motel amenities.
+With the average double running $687/night, tight filtering is how you find real budget options and avoid fee traps.

-1. Set “Free cancellation” + “Breakfast included” to control total cost and keep your exit plan.
+1. Set “Free cancellation” and “Breakfast included” to control total cost and keep your exit plan open.

-2. Sort by “Price (lowest)” and scan review volume; KAYAK’s millions of reviews help you spot value without gambling.
+2. Sort by “Price (lowest)” and check review volume.
+KAYAK pulls from millions of reviews, which helps you spot value without guessing.

-3. Pick flexible dates and book 1+ day ahead; Monday tends to price lower than Friday, and KAYAK can surface deals as low as $19.
+3. Use flexible dates and book at least one day ahead.
+Monday tends to be cheaper than Friday, and deals as low as $19 do occasionally surface.

 Book During Cheaper Months

 September averages about $590 versus December’s peak near $1,053.
-Track price trends across your travel window, then shift your dates into those softer-demand weeks to capture seasonal discounts without sacrificing quality.
+Check price trends across your travel window, then shift dates into softer-demand weeks to catch those discounts.

-Seasonality can knock 20–30% off Hawaii’s $687 nightly motel average, but neighborhood pricing can swing your total even more, so use KAYAK to compare rates by island and area before you lock dates.
+Choosing the right neighborhood can swing your total even more than seasonality.
+Use KAYAK to compare rates by island and area before locking in dates.

-Oahu often posts lower averages than other islands, so you can keep more cash for freedom, not fees.
-On KAYAK, map results, then validate what you’re trading: distance, transit, and local amenities that replace paid extras.
+Oahu often posts lower averages than other islands.
+On KAYAK, map the results and consider what you’re trading: distance from attractions, transit options, and nearby amenities that might replace paid extras.

-Use filters like free cancellation and breakfast to protect your budget, especially if you’re chasing rare deals that can dip to $19.
+Filters like free cancellation and breakfast help protect your budget, especially when hunting deals that can dip to $19.

 When to Book: Early vs Last-Minute Motel Deals

-Then stack weekday pricing: shop on Monday, when discounts are most common, and avoid Friday check-ins, which typically carry the highest rates.
+Stack your savings by shopping on Monday, when discounts are most common, and avoiding Friday check-ins, which typically carry the highest rates.

-If you must lean on last minute strategies, stay flexible on island, neighborhood, and room type, and monitor cancellations multiple times a day—but set a max price and walk away when it’s breached.
+If you need to book last-minute, stay flexible on island, neighborhood, and room type.
+Monitor cancellations throughout the day and set a firm price limit.
+Walk away when it’s breached.

 Frequently Asked Questions